Nkoalem/Nkoalem/README.md

 - 👋 Hi, I’m @Nkoalem
 - 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning python
+- 🌱 I started learning python in my spare time
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m a Data Science graduate hoping to pursue her masters in AI
 - 📫 How to reach me nkoalem@gmail.com

 <!---